crosen188/ibm-containers-interconnect-2017/4-Zero-Downtime-with-Active-Deployment.md

     When the Active Deploy is complete:
       * `cf apps` should show that `APPNAME` has only a single instance and is ready to be deleted

-Note: You specified 10 minutes for each phase - if you are done looking at that phase, you can issue the command "cf active-deploy-advance 'Appname Update'" or click the "Force Advance" Button and it will move to the next phase
+Note: You specified 10 minutes for each phase - if you are done looking at that phase, you can issue the command `cf active-deploy-advance "Appname Update"` or click the `Force Advance` Button and it will move to the next phase

-CLI
+**CLI**

  1. Verify that Bluemix starts routing traffic to both versions:
    * Use the `cf apps` command to list all the applications in your Bluemix space